-EGC-Graduate Certification Dr. Dorie Combs, Chair
+EGC-Graduate Certification Dr. April Blakely, MAT Coordinator

 EGC 820 Professional Studies I: Teachers, School, and Society.
-(3) A. Prerequisite: criteria for admission to the MAT program.
-Corequisite: EGC 830.
+(3) A. Prerequisite: admission to the MAT program.
 An introduction to roles and responsibilities of teachers in standards-based schools, school organization, and relationship of school and society.